-But what about those studies you may have heard of, which show that fat can cause insulin resistance and diabetes?
+But what about those studies you may have heard of, which show that fat can cause Fat Storing Hormone resistance and diabetes?

 It turns out those studies were based on the consumption of corn oil.
 Corn oil is terrible for you.
 It’s genetically modified.
 I would never recommend that you consume it.
 It’s an unhealthy fat.

 Which leads me to more about healthy fats.
 Why do you need to consume them?